Export settings configuration

 weldgroup Specifies which weld group data fields to include in weld reports. %ncgnorms%\cvar\weld\weldmgr.cfg Weld Group 1

-weldname Specifies the format of the weld name.
+weldname Specifies the the weld name.
 The usual general keywords can be used along with the special keywords weld_method and unq.
 The weld_method keyword is replaced by the name of the weld method in the output.
 The keyword unq is replaced by a number generated by the system, which is unique within the blocks.
 All of these keywords can be manipulated using the formatting feature, also known as the Field Format Editor in System Management Tools > Field Format Editor. %ncgnorms%\cvar\weld\weldmgr.cfg Weld Name Definition 2

 weldpartname Specifies how a part should be named.
 The usual keywords, including those found in Logistics > Logistical Field Options, can be used.
 See Logistical Fields Options. %ncgnorms%\cvar\weld\weldmgr.cfg Weld Part Name Definition 2